-The first thing you should do when looking at boilers is to break them down into different price groups.
+The first thing you should do when looking for a new combi boilers is to break them down into different price groups.
 Generally there will be four different ones:

 Entry level – the cheapest option, generally has the least amount of features and lowest heat output

 Economy – a step up typically with a higher heat output

 Mid-range – another step up, could have more features

 Premium – the most expensive in the category

 It is always a good idea to look at each price group and see exactly what you will get for your money.
 That way you can decide what your budget can get you.
 One thing to keep in mind is that the highest cost will not always mean the best quality.